 You can change your will any time, as long as you are of sound mind and the new document is executed properly under Massachusetts law.
 You can re-write the entire will if you want major changes.

 If the change is simple, you can often do this through a codicil to your will.
 This is generally simpler and less expensive than doing your entire estate plan over.
-You can also use a trust to provide income and support for your surviving spouse during his or her lifetime but preserve the underlying assets for your children.

 What is the Difference Between a Will and a Living Trust?